RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

     -   echo - wet echosounder point (need to incorperate depth measurments to elevation to get BSE).

--   The North Marsh was wet dueing the survey (pre-fire times this was rare in the summer).
+-   The North Marsh was wet during the survey (pre-fire times this was rare in the summer).
 Perhapse this is because the sandbar formed at a typical elevation and the lagoon was filled in with sediment so the water went on the marshplain.